pvaret/SunsetSettings/docs/source/usage.rst

 - Load your settings from a file with :meth:`~sunset.Settings.load()`.
 See :ref:`loading and saving`.

-- Pass down the relevant Settings, Bundle or Key instances to the code locations that will update the Keys from user actions and the code locations that will make use of the Keys' values.
+- Pass down the relevant Settings, Bunch or Key instances to the code locations that will update the Keys from user actions and the code locations that will make use of the Keys' values.

   .. note::

-        Grouping Keys into Bundles allows you to pass only the relevant Keys to the parts of your program that use them.
+        Grouping Keys into Bunches allows you to pass only the relevant Keys to the parts of your program that use them.
 This helps prevent the introduction of tight coupling between the individual parts of your program.